Search results for

 By

-It’s important to note that lock screen apps are a bit of a dying breed.
-Most biometric unlock methods bypass the lock screen entirely, and a lot of people don’t even look at it anymore aside from maybe checking a notification or the time.
+It’s important to note that lock screen apps are a dying breed.
+Most biometric unlock methods bypass the lock screen entirely, and many people don’t even look at it anymore, aside from maybe checking a notification or the time.
 Plus, nearly all Android phones come with always-on displays by default, a feature that used to require an app.

-We don’t see a lot of new development in this space, and most of what’s available doesn’t have the same security as the stock lock screen.
-Therefore, we comprised this list of what few good lock screen apps remain in active development and a few old favorites that may not see active development again.
+We don’t see much new development in this space, and most of what’s available doesn’t have the same security as the stock lock screen.
+Therefore, we compiled this list of the few good lock screen apps that remain active and a few old favorites that may not see active development again.

 The best Android lock screen apps